 This course examines historical experiences of at least three racial groups.
 Groups explored include African Americans, American Indians, Asian Americans, Chicanos/Latinos and European immigrants.
 The course considers the different experiences of these groups as impacted by gender, class and other factors.
 It aims to deepen and broaden students' understanding of racial and ethnic groups in the United States by studying the similarities and differences of their experiences.
+Significant focus is given to issues of race and racism.

 - Assess individual and societal role in creating social change and in affecting racial equality.